Intel unveils 10th Gen Intel Core processors and Project Athena

 Intel also shared more details on its innovation program codenamed “Project Athena,” including the 1.0 target specification that will usher in the first wave of laptops in the second half of this year.

-The company also previewed some of the first designs to come from partners spanning consumer and commercial including Acer, Dell, HP, and Lenovo.
+The company also previewed some of the first designs to come from consumer and commercial partners, including Acer, Dell, HP, and Lenovo.

-Based on years of research to understand people’s needs, challenges and expectations of the laptop, the program prioritizes enabling experiences that are reflective of real-world conditions as measured by “key experience indicators” (KEI).
+Based on years of research to understand people’s needs, challenges, and expectations of the laptop, the program prioritizes enabling experiences that are reflective of real-world conditions as measured by “key experience indicators” (KEI).

 Intel developed the new KEI engineering metrics, used during the program’s verification process, as a way to test and drive consistent experiences on the laptop.
-Metrics are based on day-in-the life research of laptop users at home or at work under real-world conditions.
-Intel’s goal for the new metrics is to work with the ecosystem to drive innovation that noticeably impacts people’s experiences on the laptop and evolve those capabilities year over year.
+Metrics are based on day-in-the-life research of laptop users at home or at work under real-world conditions.
+Intel’s goal for the new metrics is to work with the ecosystem to drive innovation that noticeably impacts people’s experiences on the laptop and to evolve those capabilities year over year.

-The first wave of KEI targets include: consistent responsiveness on battery life; 16 or more hours of battery life in local video playback mode and nine or more hours of battery life under real-world performance conditions; and system wake from sleep in less than a second.
+The first wave of KEI targets includes consistent responsiveness on battery life, 16 or more hours of battery life in local video playback mode and nine or more hours of battery life under real-world performance conditions, and system wake from sleep in less than a second.

-The specification that will enable these experiences includes platform-level requirements, such as Thunderbolt 3, Intel Wi-Fi 6 (Gig+), OpenVINO AI on PC compatibility and modern connected standby, across six areas: instant action, performance and responsiveness, intelligence, battery life, connectivity and form factor.
+The specifications that will enable these experiences include platform-level requirements — such as Thunderbolt 3, Intel Wi-Fi 6 (Gig+), OpenVINO AI on PC compatibility and modern connected standby — across six areas: instant action, performance and responsiveness, intelligence, battery life, connectivity, and form factor.

 As part of Project Athena, Intel is providing co-engineering support across the ecosystem — with more than 100 companies signed on — and new tools and Open Labs facilities to support verification and testing of laptops.

-Project Athena is a multi-year journey, with today’s announcement on the 1.0 target specifications and design previews representing just the beginning.
+Project Athena is a multi-year journey, with today’s announcement on the 1.0 target specifications and design previews just the beginning.

 Gaming processor

 Intel also announced the special edition 9th Gen Intel CoreTM i9-9900KS processor, which has been fine-tuned to deliver 5Ghz all-core turbo, making it the world’s fastest gaming desktop processor.
-It is expected to be available by holiday 2019.
+It is expected to be available by the 2019 holidays.

 For the first time, the company also showed the new Intel Performance Maximizer (IPM), an automated overclocking tool that brings overclocking to the masses by making it easy to dynamically and reliably custom-tune unlocked 9th Gen Intel CoreTM desktop processors based upon its individual performance DNA.